clojurecup2014/logregdog/README.md

 I finished the tweetpuller and tweetdeleter.
 To run them, one needs to create folder "tweets" in the main project folder manually.

+The tweetpuller and tweetdeleter were left to run on the server for hours and seem to perform very fine.

+Implemented the logistic regression classifier, including some small tests for it with a dummy example.

 DECISIONS:

 No state in the web server, all state is in the web client.

 All state in the web client is in one map in one atom.

+Please let's stick to as few namespaces as possible, as otherwise I get confused.

 COMPONENTS: